ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 Between all of the nodes, there are a large number of ROS parameters that affect the behavior and appearance of these nodes.
 ROS 2 launch files allow us to start all nodes and set corresponding parameters in one place.
 By the end of a tutorial, you will build the ``launch_turtlesim.launch.py`` launch file in the ``launch_tutorial`` package.
-This launch file will bring up different nodes responsible for simulation of two turtlesim simulations, starting TF broadcasters and listener, loading parameters, and launching an RViz configuration.
+This launch file will bring up different nodes responsible for the simulation of two turtlesim simulations, starting TF broadcasters and listener, loading parameters, and launching an RViz configuration.
 In this tutorial, we'll go over this launch file and all related features used.

 Writing launch files